LatimerLab/postfire-management/README.md

 Scripts:

-salvage-planting-overlap.R: Use FACTS data to identify planted areas based on whether there was any salvage logging associated with them
+salvage-planting-overlap.R: Use FACTS data to distinguish planted areas based on whether there was any salvage logging associated with them